 Majority Voting Policy

-The Board will act on the Committee’s recommendation within 90 days following the date of the applicable meeting and announce its decision by way of a news release (a copy of which will be provided to the TSX), after considering the factors considered by the Committee and any other factors that the Board considers relevant.
+The Board will act on the Committee’s recommendation within 90 days following the date of the applicable shareholder’s meeting and announce its decision by way of a news release (a copy of which will be provided to the Toronto Stock Exchange and the New York Stock Exchange), after considering the factors considered by the Committee and any other factors that the Board considers relevant.
 The Board will accept the resignation, except in situations where exceptional circumstances would warrant the director continuing to serve on the Board.
 These exceptional circumstances are expected to meet a high threshold and do not include re-occurring events or a director’s length of service, qualifications, attendance at meetings, experience or contributions to the Company.
 Exceptional circumstances may include non-compliance with corporate or securities law requirements as a result of the resignation, among other circumstances.

 The resignation will become effective upon acceptance by the Board.
 However, if the Board declines to accept the resignation, it must fully state the reasons for doing so in the news release announcing the decision.
 If the Board determines not to accept the resignation of a director based on an exceptional circumstance, then the Board is expected to take active steps to resolve the exceptional circumstance for the following year.